allenallen512/stigg_test/README.md

 2. create .env file with VITE_STIGG_CLIENT_KEY and VITE_CUSTOMER_ID

+3. The webapp will run under whichever customer is defined in the VITE_CUSTOMER_ID portion of the .env file.

-3. npm run dev to run the web app locally
+4. npm run dev to run the web app locally

-4. Open the app with the URL printed
+5. Open the app with the URL printed

 ### If I had more time: